-You can find scripts for creating and populating the database as well as multimedia files at the DB-SRV-1 server: \\Db-srv-1\StudentCourseMaterial\x62 ht2005\Lab3\Music Database.
+You can find scripts for creating and populating the database as well as multimedia files at the DB-SRV-1 server: \\Db-srv-1\StudentCourseMaterial\RELDESautumn2006\Lab3\MMDB Database.
 See the "Introduction to DB2" compendium for information about how to log in and get access to the files on the DB-SRV-1 server.

-Copy the "Music Database" folder from the file server to the drive D: on your removable disk.
+Copy the "MMDB Database" folder from the file server to D: drive on your removable disk.